AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 `Percent gain = 22.985 MJ / 40 MJ = 57.4625%`

-So we see that simply liquifying the coal gets us about 57% more energy out of it.
+So we see that simply liquifying the coal gets us about 57% more energy out of it!
 Now, can we get out even more if we use cracking?

 ## Adding cracking to coal liquification